 - 1 egg beaten

-Preheat oven to 400°.
+- Preheat the oven to 400°.
 Grease twelve muffin wells or line paper liners.

 - Combine flour, sugar, baking powder and salt in a large bowl with a whisk.

-- In a small bowl, whisk egg, milk, vanilla and oil.
+- In a small bowl, whisk egg, milk, yogurt, vanilla, and oil.

-- Fill each muffin well 2/3 full.
+- Divide the muffin batter over 12 wells.
 Top with streusel topping below if using.

-- Remove from muffin pan and cool completely.
+- Remove from muffin pan and cool completely on a baking rack.

-Combine the following with a fork until crumbly: 3 tablespoons flour, 3 tablespoons brown sugar, 1/4 teaspoon cinnamon, 2 tablespoons pecans or chopped almonds.
-Sprinkle over muffins before baking.
-Nutrition information does not include topping.
+Combine the following with a fork until crumbly: 3 tablespoons flour, 3 tablespoons brown sugar, 1 ½ tablespoons softened butter and ¼ teaspoon cinnamon.